 And when they are remade, so to speak, they can work just as well as the new ones.
-This is why many people opt to buy remanufactured ink cartridges over the new ones – they cost less and they work just as well.
+This is why many people opt to buy the best remanufactured ink cartridges over the new ones – they cost less, and they work just as well.

-Among other printer models, this cartridge is compatible with HP Envy models 4500, 5530, 3054, and many others.
-Also, Deskjet as well as Officejet models 2620, 2621, 2622, 4630, and a couple more and support, too.
+This cartridge is compatible with HP Envy models 4500, 5530, 3054, and many others, among other printer models.
+Also, Deskjet and Officejet model 2620, 2621, 2622, 4630, and a couple more support, too.
 So, if you have either of these two printer types and models (or both), getting one of these cartridges could be a great idea for you.

 The package included in this deal features two separate pieces – one black ink cartridge and another tri-color type cartridge.
 So, these two combined will give you all the necessary colors you may want to print in, from pitch black to elaborate color schemes.

-As far as the yield on these two cartridges is concerned, with the black one you get some 480 pages, while with the tricolor one you get 330 pages.
-These cartridges also come with a smart chip each, so they can be easily recognized by the computer that’s connected to the printer.
+As far as the yield on these two cartridges is concerned, you get some 480 pages with the black one, while with the tricolor one, you get 330 pages.
+These cartridges also come with a smart chip, each easily recognized by the computer connected to the printer.

-Similarly to the entry above, this RETCH printer features two different cartridges – an all-black one and a tricolor one.
-When employed together, these two give you printer the ability to produce all sorts of different shades of colors, giving your printed images a great appearance that will truly reflect their visual qualities, so to speak.
+Similar to the entry above, this RETCH printer features two different cartridges – an all-black one and a tricolor one.
+When employed together, these two give your printer the ability to produce all sorts of different shades of colors, giving your printed images a great appearance that will truly reflect their visual qualities, so to speak.

-This bulky ink cartridge package contains 5 different cartridges within it, so all possible colors are covered when you put these 5 into your printer.
+This bulky ink cartridge package contains 5 different cartridges, so all possible colors are covered when you put these 5 into your printer.
 The cartridges include two black ones, one yellow model, one cyan, and one magenta cartridge.

 When it comes to the compatibility of these cartridges, they are designed to fit in a couple of Epson printer models.
 To be precise, these will work for Epson Workforce Pro WF-3720, WF-3730, and WF-3733 all-in-one printers, so if you happen to own one or more of these three, getting this ink cartridge package from Office World can be a great idea.